 Is there anything else that I have to submit to the SMC Financial Aid Office?

-Students need to send their official academic transcripts (from ALL other schools that they have attended) to the SMC Financial Aid Office.
-In addition, after SMC receives an electronic version of your financial aid application, it will send you a Document Request Form for any additional documents (or information) that is needed.
+After SMC receives an electronic version of your financial aid application we will send you a Document Request Form for any additional documents or information that is needed.
 Please note that about a third of the applicants will be chosen for verification.
-Aid applicants requesting student loans will have to submit a loan request form, a loan budget worksheet, and other documents.
-Please see the SMC Financial Aid LOAN page for directions.
+Aid applicants requesting student loans will have to submit a loan request form application, a loan budget worksheet, and other documents.
+Please see the SMC Financial Aid

 What is verification?

-Do I have to go to school full-time to receive Federal Financial Aid?
+Do I have to go to school full-time to receive Financial Aid?

 If I'm eligible for aid, how often will I receive money?

-Generally, grant recipients receive two checks a semester.
+Generally, grant recipients receive two checks per semester.
 One check comes at the beginning of the term and one check comes at the middle of the term.
-Loan recipients usually get two checks a year--one in fall and one in spring.
+Loan recipients usually get two checks a year, one in fall and one in spring.
 College Work Study students are paid twice a month.

 How much money can I get if I apply for financial aid?

-Work study allocations usually begin around $2,500/ year.
+Work study allocations usually begin around $2,000 per year.

 Not necessarily.
-Applicants for Federal Financial Aid-below the age of 24- are considered to be dependents . . . unless they are married, a veteran, an orphan, a ward of the court, or have dependents.
-(Usually children.)
+Applicants under the age of 24, are considered to be dependents.
+Unless they are married, a veteran, an orphan, a ward of the court, or have dependents (usually children).